Frequently Asked Questions

 Open tool

-The result counts the gap between the two dates.
-If you want to include both endpoints (e.g., for a stay that covers Day 1 through Day 5), add 1 to the displayed day count.
+The result counts the gap between the two dates, not including both endpoints.
+If you need to count both the start and end date (for example, for a hotel stay from Monday to Friday), just add 1 to the total.

 Yes, absolutely.
 There is no limit on the range — you can calculate the difference between dates decades apart, and leap years are handled correctly throughout.